tommasogalli/JSPHPer/README.md

 # JSPHPer /ˈjæspər/.
-JSPHPer is a quite poor, but very easy to use and understand, client for OpenAI ChatGPT with Embedding API enabled on text files.
+JSPHPer is a quite simple, but very easy to use and understand, client for OpenAI ChatGPT with Embedding API enabled to add context from text files.

 This means that every time a user perfom a query, JSPHPer will first look into the files for some match, than return what found to OpenAI Chat component as context.